IdentitySquare/Engineering-Internship/01_ruby_basics.md

 ## 2. Learn the Coding Style
+Estimated Duration: 2 hours to read and familiarise it so we can use this as reference going forward.

 * [Airbnb Style Guide](https://github.com/airbnb/ruby)
 * [RuboCop Style Guide](https://github.com/rubocop-hq/ruby-style-guide)

 ## 3. Basic Algorithms
+Estimated Duration: 5-7 days - doing an average of 4 questions a day.

 Running code online: [Repl.it](http://repl.it)